Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-14 01:43:02
+Last Updated: 2025-04-15 01:42:19

-Through love, all pain will turn to medicine.
+I will be patient till even patience tires of my patience.

-By Rumi
+By Ali ibn Abi Talib (R.A)